-On January 19, China’s National Press and Publication Administration using such platforms to publish work which was axed by their organisations. that the annual review of journalists’ accreditation would be conducted from January 20 to March 19.
+On January 19, China’s National Press and Publication Administration announced that the annual review of journalists’ accreditation would be conducted from January 20 to March 19.
 In particular, the authorities will look into whether journalists operate “we-media” on public social media accounts and publish information they acquire in the course of their work.
 Those who do not abide by the rules will risk being punished or even having their credential suspended.
-The vaguely defined new rule comes at a time when “self-media” has gained huge popularity in China and journalists have
+The vaguely defined new rule comes at a time when “self-media” has gained huge popularity in China and journalists have begun using such platforms to publish work which was axed by their organisations.

 The revised rules, which take effect from February 22, will hold public accounts and social media companies accountable for problematic online activities.
 They are intended to “maintain a good communications order” and “preserve a healthy cyberspace,” the agency said.

 The IFJ said: “The IFJ expresses grave concern over Beijing’s increasing grip on the press and stresses that a vibrant society in which citizens can express opinions freely is key to development and progress.”